“All great changes are preceded by chaos.”

 Stacey’s techniques include but are not limited to:

-“By paying attention to the here and now, we are training ourselves to be in a relationship with what is, and not what it should or shouldn’t be.
-We are befriending our emotions by allowing them to exist independent of whether we like them or not.
-We are opening up to accepting life as it is.
-Feelings of self-love, compassion and empowerment can blossom from this quiet and still place, revealing new insights that deeply transform how we navigate life.”
+“By paying attention to the here and now, we train ourselves to be in a relationship with what is, and not what it should or shouldn’t be.
+We befriend our emotions by allowing them to exist independent of whether we like them or not.
+We open up to accepting life as it is.
+Feelings of self-love, compassion, and empowerment can blossom from this quiet and still place, revealing new insights that deeply transform how we navigate life.”

 “Be not afraid of life.
-Believe that life is worth living and you will believe will help create that fact.”
+Believe that life is worth living and your belief will help create that fact.”

 - Henry David Thoreau